elsander/elsander.github.io/about.md

 permalink: /about/
 ---

-I'm a Senior Data Scientist doing research and development work at Civis Analytics in Chicago.
-I like bringing a software design mentality to data science problems, and turning one-time analyses into automated workflows.
-I finished my doctorate in Ecology and Evolution at the University of Chicago in 2017, where I studied complex ecological network structure.
+I'm a Lead Data Scientist on the Surveys team at Civis Analytics in Chicago.
+I set methodological priorities for the team, including topics like survey weighting, quota setting, and message testing.
+I bring a software design mentality to data science problems, and focus on converting ad-hoc analyses into production code.
+I received my doctorate in Ecology and Evolution at the University of Chicago in 2017, where I studied complex ecological network structure.